llvm/llvm-project/llvm/docs/GitHub.rst

   ninja check

   # Push the rebased changes to your fork.
-  git push origin my_change -f
+  git push origin my_change --force

 Once your PR is approved, rebased, and tests are passing, click `Squash and Merge` on your PR in the GitHub web interface.